 What might an observer say when asked how committed you are to growing your business?
-Would the observer be impressed with your level of commitment?
-What about your dedication to expanding your skill set?
+Would the observer be impressed with your level of commitment or would you reek of desperation?
+What about your dedication to expanding your skillset?
 And last, what observations would they make about your willingness to invest in your personal and professional development?

 On the flip side, it’s been sad to hear of so many people struggling to make their businesses work.
 And one of the biggest struggles for them is finding prospects willing to invest in their products/services.

 And maybe not so shocking are these same people struggling to make money tell me they want to hire this person or that person to teach them how to grow their business but they “can’t afford it.”

 Do You Reek Of Desperation Continued…

 Here’s the tough truth for these people with the “I can’t afford it mindset,” – why would people invest in your product and service when YOU don’t even believe in your business/self enough to invest in what it takes to get to the next level?
 Bottom line, until you’re willing to invest in yourself, nobody else will be either.